biobakery/anadama2/doc/source/example_workflows.rst

 #################

-Please refer to the :py:mod:`anadama_workflows.sixteen` module for examples of functioning workflows, and the :py:mod:`anadama_workflows.pipelines.wgs` module for an example of a pipeline.
+Please refer to the ``examples`` directory within the package source.